 If Doctor Faustus sold his soul to the devil for the sake of immense power, I sold my soul for the sake of money and fame, the two things one needs to attract more clients to work with me and pay me for my worth.

 While I enjoy the learning process, I also thought of what keeps me going.
-At the back of my mind, I hoped that I could find the answer to my unsettlement towards writing.
-Weeks passed, I somehow found clarity to what I lost, as well as the truth of my inability to pursue writing.
+In the back of my mind, I hoped that I could find the answer to my unsettlement towards writing.
+Weeks passed, and I somehow found clarity to what I lost, as well as the truth of my inability to pursue writing.

 It was the exhaustion of pleasing others in exchange for getting paid.
 If Doctor Faustus sold his soul to the devil for the sake of immense power, I sold my soul for the sake of money and fame, the two things one needs to attract more clients to work with me and pay me for my worth.

 From nothing to earning $6,000 in a few months from a single client as a freelance writer is indeed a great accomplishment.
 Especially for a non-native English speaker like me.
 I could have rejoiced, but it wasn’t the feeling that was prevalent inside me.
 Rather, I was exhausted.